Discover Norway through scenic film locations

 Troll 2 film scene in Nidarosdomen Cathedral, Trondheim

 Lights.
 Camera.
 Action!
-On her trip through Norway, German travel blogger Andrea David decided to go to places she had seen in Norwegian films and TV series.
-From beautiful fjord landscapes to urban architectural gems – here are some of the locations she visited.
+On her trip through Norway, German travel blogger Andrea David visited places she had seen in Norwegian films and TV series.
+From beautiful fjord landscapes to urban architectural gems – here are some of the top locations she discovered.

 A portrait of Andrea David behind a clapperboard